ubsuny/23-Homework1G2/documentation.md

     job = execute(compiled_circuit, simulator, shots=shots)  # Specify the number of shots
     result = job.result()

+    """
+    Simulates the quantum circuit using the Qiskit Aer simulator.

+    This function simulates the given quantum circuit using the Qiskit Aer simulator.
+It compiles the circuit,specifies the number of shots for measurements, and returns the simulation result.

+  Args:
+        qc (QuantumCircuit): The quantum circuit to be simulated. shots (int): The number of shots (measurements) to perform.

+    Returns:
+        Result: The result of the quantum circuit simulation.
+    """

     # Get the measurement result
     counts = result.get_counts(qc)
     result_decimal = int(list(counts.keys())[0], 2)